saycel/black-rock-forest-store-and-forward/docs/grafana.md

 // Add red arrows to images where buttons or text is placed.

+# What is Grafana?

+# How to access Grafana
+## on a Rpi, on a server

+# How to install Grafana?

+# What are users, how to add user?

+# What is the current way Grafana is set up for Black Rock Forest?
+Super users, users, etc..

-# How To Add A Grafana Panel
+# How To Add A sensor to a Grafana Panel
 Step 1:

 On the upper right of the page, click "Add Panel".